Sorry (Justin Bieber song): Composition and lyrical interpretation

-According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of E♭ major with a moderately fast tempo of 100 beats per minute.
-Bieber's vocals range from the note of E♭_{3} to B♭_{4}.
 "Sorry" is a dancehall pop, tropical house and moombahton song.
 It contains a "smooth but electrifying EDM beat, incorporating "brassy horn bleats", a reggaeton rhythm, warm island rhythms and a dembow riddim beat.
 It starts with a lone piano note before a distinct motif, most precisely a high-pitched coo, takes over.
 Bieber uses a smooth falsetto during the track.
 Bianca Gracie of Idolator drew parallels between "Sorry" and previous single "What Do You Mean?" for sharing "a similar tropical pop route" and found there were "a few more spritz of sweet, beachy and dancehall-inspired notes".
 Many critics also found sonic similarities between both songs.

 Lyrically, the song is a plea "for a chance to apologize to an unidentified lover", with Bieber asking forgiveness, "saying that he misses more than just her body and "hoping they can 'both say the words and forget this.
-During the song, he sings: "I know you know that I made those mistakes maybe once or twice / By once or twice I mean maybe a couple of hundred times / So let me, so let me redeem myself tonight / Because I just need one more shot, a second chance."
+During the song, he sings: "I know you know that I made those mistakes maybe once or twice / By once or twice I mean maybe a couple of hundred times / So let me, oh, let me, redeem, oh, redeem, oh, myself tonight / Because I just need one more shot, a second chance."
 Andrew Unterbgerger of Spin noted that on the track, "Bieber's still a little too proud to beg he undercuts the penitence of his verses by deflecting 'You know there are no innocents in this game for two,' and never actually delivering the titular apology, merely asking if doing so would still be productive."

 Regarding its lyrics, Sheldon Pearce of Complex found it to be "sincere", while Amy Davidson of Digital Spy thought the opposite, considering it an unapologetic song.
 Meanwhile, Jamieson Cox of The Verge wondered, "Is he singing to an ex or to listeners around the world?"
 Julia Michaels, one of its songwriters, claimed that, "We were just trying to capture that moment in a relationship or a particular moment in your life where you realize you made a mistake and you're finally ready to admit it and apologize."
 Later, Bieber admitted that the song was not an apology for his past transgressions, explaining: People ran with that that I was like, apologizing with that song and stuff.
 It really had nothing to do with that.
 It was about a girl."
 Later, he confirmed that the girl in question was his ex-girlfriend Selena Gomez.